 of global deaths from chronic disease

-average development cost with digital twins
+projected development cost with digital twin screening

-accelerated discovery-to-validation cycle
+targeted discovery-to-validation cycle

 Global Disease Burden